 Yazan Halwani is a famous Lebanese street artist whose creations are spread all over Lebanon.
 His art honors Lebanese legends, such as Fairouz and Sabah, and promotes national cohesion.
 He created "The Memory Tree" which is the first national monument for the Great Famine of Mount Lebanon that happened between 1915 and 1918.
 Read more.

 Susan Dabaja is the President of Dearborn’s city council.
-She also co-chairs the Dearborn Education Foundation, and serves as Treasurer of the Dearborn Bar Association.
+She also co-chairs the Dearborn Education Foundation and serves as Treasurer of the Dearborn Bar Association.
 Read more.

 Marcel Khalife is a Lebanese composer, singer and oud player.
 He performed in the Middle East, France, Austria, Germany, Sweden, Italy, The United States, Canada, New Zealand, Japan, and many other places.

 Geaam is a Lebanese chef and a Michelin Star recipient!
 He spent countless nights sleeping in a park in Paris.
-Now, his is running his own restaurant.
+Now, he is running his own restaurant.
 Geaam's restaurant was booked for three weeks as soon as he received the star!
 Read more.